AakashSasikumar/AakashSasikumar.github.io/pages/about.md

 I am a Masters student at the University of Alberta.
 My interests are primarily in applications of AI in real world systems.
 I am currently working under the supervision of [Dr. Omid Ardakanian](http://webdocs.cs.ualberta.ca/~oardakan/) on applying Reinforcement Learning for building control.
 <!-- I am a 24 year old Computer Science undergrad from Coimbatore, India.
 I have traveled to a lot of places , done my schooling from 9 schools across the world and what I have procured from it, is my passion for coding.
 It all started when I got my first laptop at the age of nine and made my first website when I was 11 years old.
 What inspired me the most at the first place is the potential computer science has.
 To appease my curiosity, I strive to know how things work; I am determined to innovate in this field. -->

-{% include elements/newtabbutton.html link="/documents/FormalResume/aakashResume.pdf" text="View my CV" style="outline-dark" size="lg" %}
+{% include elements/newtabbutton.html link="/documents/FormalResume/aakashResume.pdf" text="View my CV" style="primary" size="lg" %}
 <!-- {% include elements/button.html link="/documents/resume.pdf" text="Download my Fun Resume" style="primary" size="lg" %} -->

 <!-- <div class="row">